 If the respondent fails to acknowledge the service within the first 14 days there are various options available that will allow for the divorce application to go ahead despite the lack of initial response and your application will not simply be rejected once 14 days have passed.

+For example, arrangements can be made for the respondent to be served personally, or an application for deemed service can be made if you can evidence the fact that your spouse has received the divorce application.
 If the respondent fails to respond to the divorce application then the steps to be taken at that point will depend on the individual circumstances of the case and it is important to seek legal advice as soon as possible.

 I am the respondent, what do I have to do?